Lower Bounds on Information Requirements for Causal Network Inference: Introduction

 \section{Introduction}

-Causal networks refer to the directed graphs representing the causal relationships among a number of entities, and the inference of sparse large-scale causal networks is of great importance in many scientific, engineering, and medical fields.
-For example, the study of gene regulatory networks in biology concerns the causal interactions between genes and is vital for finding pathways of biological functions.
+Causal networks refer to directed graphs representing the causal relationships among a number of entities, and the inference of sparse large-scale causal networks is of great importance in many scientific, engineering, and medical fields.
+For example, the study of gene regulatory networks in biology concerns the causal interactions among genes and is vital for finding pathways of biological functions \cite{Alon06,MarbachPrillSchaffter10}.
 Because of the scale of these networks, inference often cannot be carried out for specific ordered pairs of the vertices without significant prior knowledge about the networks.
 Instead, it is desirable to infer the sparse structure from observations on all the vertices.
 Time-series observations are especially useful due to the nature of causality.
 The problem of causal network inference is then typically formulated as a sparse support recovery problem from time-series vertex data.

-Numerous algorithms have been applied to the problem of causal network inference, and their performance have been evaluated using both generative models with ground truths and real data with putative truths (see, e.g., \cite{MarbachCostelloKuffner12} for gene regulatory network reconstruction), but there is little work that studies the theoretical converse bounds of the minimum information requirements.
+Numerous algorithms have been applied to the problem of causal network inference, and their performances have been evaluated using both generative models with ground truths and real data with putative truths (see, e.g., \cite{MarbachCostelloKuffner12} for gene regulatory network reconstruction), but there is little work that studies the theoretical converse bounds of the minimum information requirements.
 The work \cite{SunTaylorBollt15} lays a theoretical foundation for causal network inference by studying a general dynamic Markovian model, and proposes the oCSE algorithm which is shown to find the causal structure of the network when the exact causation entropy information is available.
 However, such information is often unavailable due to the limited amount of data and noise in the observations.

-Motivated by \cite{SunTaylorBollt15}, as a first step to understand the fundamental information requirements, we study the linear discrete stochastic network in \cite{SunTaylorBollt15} as a special case of the general Markovian model.
+Motivated by \cite{SunTaylorBollt15}, as a first step to understand the fundamental information requirements, we study the linear discrete stochastic network in \cite{SunTaylorBollt15} as a special case of more general models.
 Unlike \cite{SunTaylorBollt15}, we consider observation noise on the time-series measurements.